Last updated: November 2021

-If the insomnia is related to an organic cause, treat the cause (e.g., administer analgesics for pain).
+If insomnia is related to an organic cause, treat the cause (e.g. administer analgesics for pain).

-If the insomnia is related to the use of alcohol, drugs or a medication1 , management depends on the substance responsible.
+If insomnia is related to the use of alcohol, drugs or a medication1 , management depends on the substance involved.

-If the insomnia is related to a particular life event (e.g. bereavement), a short term treatment with a sedating antihistamine may be useful:
+If insomnia is related to a particular life event (e.g. bereavement), a short term treatment with a sedative may be useful:

 promethazine PO: 25 mg once daily at bedtime for 7 to 10 days

-If the insomnia persists, re-evaluate the patient.
-Insomnia is a common feature in depression, post-traumatic stress disorder and anxiety disorders.
+If insomnia persists, re-evaluate the patient.
+Insomnia is a common feature in depression (Depression), post-traumatic stress disorder (Post-traumatic stress disorder) and anxiety disorders (Anxiety).
 In such cases, the underlying disorder should be addressed.